InBetweenNames/gentooLTO/README.md

 ~~~

 One advantage in using the wrappers is that the plugin symlink does not need to be updated when you switch your active GCC version with `gcc-config`.
 The downside is that there exist packages which do not respect these flags and invoke `ar`, `nm`, and `ranlib` directly, causing build failures.
-These packages pose a problem for any Gentoo crossdev users as well--so finding these packages is important.

-On the other hand, if you use the symlink method, then packages which use `ar`, `nm`, and `ranlib` directly will still work--that being said, we will miss out on some good bug reports!
-I'm not sure how common this actually is in practice, but it does happen.
+Notably, GCC does this when doing bootstrapping--so there are legitimate cases where this happens.
+On the other hand, if you use the symlink method, then packages which use `ar`, `nm`, and `ranlib` directly will still work--whether this is intentional or a bug.

-The other downside is that if you change your GCC version with `gcc-config`, you will need to update this symlink manually.
-Perhaps a modification could be made to `gcc-config` to alleviate this, if the symlink method wins out.
+The downside to the symlink method is that if you change your GCC version with `gcc-config`, you will need to update this symlink manually.
+I have a patch for `gcc-config` that updates it to create this symlink for you.
+It is available on this [bug report](https://bugs.gentoo.org/630066#c1).

-`ltoize` has a USE flag `ltopluginsymlink` which will optionally install a symlink to GCC's `liblto_plugin.so` in your binutils `bfd_plugins` directory.
-This USE flag is disabled by default since I want to encourage users to find bugs.
-`ltoize` *should* set this correctly, but if you have an esoteric configuration it may require some manual tweaking.
+If it gets accepted, then this will become the preferred way of using lto-overlay.
+Note that my `gcc-config` patch is intended to be applied to the `HEAD` revision of `gcc-config`.

-On `amd64`, you can check it as follows (thanks @rx80!):
+On `amd64`, you can check the symlink as follows (thanks @rx80!):

 ~~~
 ls -l /usr/x86_64-pc-linux-gnu/binutils-bin/lib/bfd-plugins/liblto_plugin.so